kkortes/async-await-websockets/README.md

   callback: async (request) => ({ subject, email }),   // verified profile
 }
 ```

+It is served at `/auth/google` and `/auth/google/callback` — HTTP paths, unrelated to the
+`auth/` event folder.
+An address already registered here links to that account rather than
+colliding with it, which holds only because `callback` returns an address the provider
+verified.

 **No OAuth provider ships yet** — the store, the routes and the contract are in place so one
 can be added as a small module, and so social login does not need a schema change later.